How to Choose the Right English Willow Cricket Bat

 Butterfly Grade

 Butterfly-grade bats are unique.
-They feature a distinct "butterfly" stain on the face of the bat, which is a result of two different growth rates in the wood.
-These bats are often more durable and can offer a great performance.
+They feature a distinct "butterfly" stain on the face, resulting from two different wood growth rates.
+These bats are often more durable and can offer great performance.

 Grains Explained in English Willow Cricket Bats